luminlabsdev/Aegis/docs/guides/introduction/keys-services.md

 ```

 - To learn how to use keys, visit: [Using keys](/guides/basics/using-keys)
-- To learn how to create your own keys, visit: TODO
+- To learn how to create your own keys, visit: [Creating keys](/guides/basics/creating-keys)
-- To learn about the properties of a key, visit: TODO
+- To learn about the properties of a key, visit: [Key | API](/api/keys/)

 ## Services